evillgenius75/rook-aks/README.md

 managed-premium     kubernetes.io/azure-disk   15m
 ```

 Now, let’s create the Rook Cluster.
-Again, we need to adjust the tolerations and add a node affinity that our OSDs will be scheduled on the storage nodes (→ **important parts**):
+Again, we need to adjust the tolerations and add a node affinity that our OSDs will be scheduled on the storage nodes using the [rook-cluster.yaml](./manifests/rook-cluster.yaml) file(→ **important parts**):

 ```yaml
 apiVersion: ceph.rook.io/v1